Edwin Jackson, Indianapolis Colts linebacker, was killed by an illegal immigrant, police say

 A state trooper who responded to the crash also struck the body of one of the victims in the center lane when he slowed his cruiser down to investigate, according to FOX59.

 Orrego-Savala fled the scene but was arrested shortly thereafter by the responding officer.
 He then gave police the alias of Alex Cabrera Gonsales.
-Jail records viewed by Fox News on Monday morning said Orrego-Savala, under the alias of Gonsales, was driving without a license and is believed to have a blood alcohol level of .15 at the time of the crash.
+Jail records viewed by Fox News on Monday morning said Orrego-Savala, under the alias of Gonsales, was driving without a license.

+Orrego-Savala's blood alcohol level was 0.239 at the time of the crash — three times the legal limit — The Indianapolis Star reported, citing a probable cause affidavit.
+Drivers in Indiana are presumed intoxicated with a 0.08 percent blood alcohol level.

+"The loss of life at the hands of illegal immigrant criminals should make all Hoosiers sad and ultimately angry," Rep. Todd Rokita, R-Ind., said in a statement.
+"We must do more to get these dangerous illegal immigrant criminals off of our streets, and guarantee this never happens again by building a wall, ending sanctuary cities, and stopping illegal immigration once and for all."

 It was not immediately clear when Orrego-Savala re-entered the U.S. after being deported in 2009.
 But Indiana State Police Sgt.
 John Perrine told Fox News that Orrego-Savala has used the Gonsales alias enough times "to create a paper trail."